-Password managers, password vaults, single sign-on—they’re all terms you’ve probably heard as a way to create and manage secure passwords.
+Password managers, password vaults, single sign-on—they’re all terms you’ve probably heard as a way to create and manage secure passwords using identity and access management technologies.
 But what are they and how do they differ?

 Password managers and password vaults are just two terms for the same kind of product.
 These products are secure storage systems that encrypt and store user passwords for different websites or apps.
 Usually, an employee logs into the password manager with one password and then can access all the passwords they’ve created for their work apps and websites.

 Modern password managers do more than this, though.
 Most will generate strong, random passwords for the employee to use on websites or apps.
 And most now offer browser extensions that will fetch the credentials for the site the user is logging into, populating the login dialog to make it easier to login without having to remember all those passwords.

 Single sign-on (SSO) is a different technology that lets users securely authenticate to websites and apps by logging in just once a day with one password.
 After that, the user is automatically logged into any work app or site without having to re-enter credentials.

 SSO doesn’t rely on looking up the user’s password in a database.
 Instead, it relies on standards like SAML or OpenID Connect to log in using trust relationships.
 That means the third-party site (an app or website) trusts the SSO tool to verify that the user is who he or she says she is.